vernondcole/learn-salt/lessons/git/how_to_git_stuff.md

 a new sub-directory at the location where you type the `clone` command.
 All other `git` commands are typed from within that sub-directory.

+- branch: make a new name for versions of software in your repository.

+- checkout: switch the text in your working files to a different branch.

 - pull: you get updates of an upstream repository using the `git pull` command.

 - add: you must mark any changed files which should be commited to the repository